yyu233/StudyNote/Work/Gain.md

 2. State who you are, the ticket number you are working on to give others the context of your work.

 Investigate on Defects:
 1. Perform additional tests and show the impact of the defect.

+Write log:
+1. Specify the caller function name.